peterchang2/full-stack-front-end-client/README.md

 ## Objective
-* Create a full stack application [Picsta](https://peterchang2.github.io/full-stack-front-end-client/) using [Heroku](https://picstafame.herokuapp.com/) and [Rail back-end](https://github.com/peterchang2/full-stack-back-end-api).
+* Create a full stack application [Picsta](https://peterchang2.github.io/picsta-full-stack-front-end-client/) using [Heroku](https://picstafame.herokuapp.com/images) and [Rails back-end](https://github.com/peterchang2/picsta-full-stack-back-end-api).

 ## Description
 This is a simple image upload application by saving the direct image link in the database and appending the url with a image tag to the view.
-The eventual goal is to link my database with AWS so user can upload an actual image file.
+A user can access and delete his/her own images and not other people's.
+The long term goal is to link my database with AWS so user can upload an actual image file.

 ## Technologies Used
 * HTML